 You can use canned beans (I recommend Goya and Progresso) but your chili will be better with beans you cook yourself (especially if you get them from Rancho Gordo!); please refer to my post, How to Cook Beans.

-- 1 clove garlic, minced and mashed with 1 teaspoon salt
+- 2 cloves garlic, minced and mashed with 1 teaspoon salt

-- 6 cups cooked black beans (either homemade using 1 pound dry black beans OR 3-15oz. cans, rinsed and drained)
+- 6 cups cooked black beans 1 pound dry beans home cooked or 3 15-ounce cans, rinsed and drained

-- 1 4 oz. can diced green chiles (mild or hot, you choose)
+- 1 4-ounce can diced green chiles mild or hot

-- Set large dutch oven or soup pot over low heat.
-Add the cumin seeds and cook until fragrant, about 5 minutes.
+Set large dutch oven or soup pot over low heat.
+Add the cumin seeds and cook a few minutes, until fragrant.
 Add the olive oil, raise heat to medium, and once oil is warm, add the onion, bell pepper, garlic-salt, and spices.
-Cook until onions are soft, about 10 minutes, giving everything a stir now and then with a wooden spoon.
+Cook until onions are soft, about 10 minutes, giving everything a stir now and then.

-- Add the tomatoes (including the juice from the can), chiles, cooked beans, and either 1 cup of the bean cooking water or a cup of plain water (if you're using canned beans).
-Snip at the whole tomatoes with kitchen shears to at least quarter them - just do what you can while they are bobbing around.
+Add the tomatoes (including the juice from the can), chiles, cooked beans, and either 1 cup bean broth (from home cooked beans) or a cup of water (if you're using canned beans).
+Snip at the whole tomatoes with kitchen shears, do what you can while they are bobbing around.
 Bring to boil then lower heat to maintain a slow simmer for 30 minutes or so.
-Serve with toppings mentioned above and warmed tortillas or chips.
+Serve with warm tortilla or chips and assorted toppings as mentioned above.